How To Toddler-Proof A Christmas Tree

-“Choking hazards from birth to three are always a concern,” says pediatrician Shelly Flais, M.D., author of Raising Twins: Parenting Multiples from Pregnancy Through the School Years.
-“Different ornaments often look like gingerbread or candy canes.”
+“Choking hazards from birth to 3 are always a concern,” says pediatrician Shelly Flais, M.D., author of Raising Twins: Parenting Multiples from Pregnancy Through the School Years.
+“Ornaments often look like gingerbread or candy canes.”

-“One year I even skipped ornaments and I just tied bows to the branches,” Flais says.
+Ornaments and lights are another fairly unavoidable hazard.
+A really massive tree decorated only up top will look strange and entice climbing.
+If your toddler is extra curious, consider alternative decorations.
+“One year I even skipped ornaments, and I just tied bows to the branches,” Flais says.
 “I found a nice plaid ribbon and just tied bows on the branches.”

-Aside from just babies, trees can be dangerous for the whole family; dry pine needles are exceptionally flammable.
-According to the National Fire Prevention Association, Christmas tree fires accounted for an average 210 structure fires a year from 2010-2014.
+Trees themselves can be dangerous for the whole family; dry pine needles are exceptionally flammable.
+According to the National Fire Prevention Association, Christmas tree fires accounted for an average of 210 structure fires a year from 2010 to 2014.
 Though Christmas tree fires may not be common, they are much more likely to be fatal than other structure fires, with an average of six deaths a year during the same period.
-Even if no one is injured or killed in a house fire, it’s a pretty efficient way to ruin a holiday.

-There are ways to minimize this risk; selecting a fresh tree is key.
+The best way to minimize Christmas tree risk is to select a fresh tree and water it often.
 Fresh trees have green, pliant needles that do not come out easily and a trunk that shows sticky resin.
-Cutting the trunk shorter by a few inches can improve water absorption and slow down drying.
+Cutting the trunk shorter by a few inches can improve water absorption and slow drying.
 Parents should always set trees up away from fireplaces, radiators, or heaters; they can be ignition sources as well as speed up drying.
-The water level in the stand should be checked daily and kept filled.

 “People think they can never have a Christmas tree again.
 No!
-You can,” explains Flais.
+You can,” says Flais.
 “It’s just a couple of years.
 Time flies.”

-It’s something to consider.
-It keeps babies safe.
+Skipping the tree keeps babies safe.
 It keeps grandma’s heirloom ornaments safe.
-It reduces mom and dad’s stress, who have their own safety concerns.
+It reduces mom’s and dad’s stress.
 Babies and toddlers don’t really need a tree to appreciate Christmas, anyway.
 There are enough new stimuli to mark this as a unique occasion.
-Nor will they be able to remember details particularly well.
-Infants and toddlers will receive more emotional nourishment from a joyous and gentle holiday atmosphere than a constant barrage of corrections from stressed-out parents.
+Besides, infants and toddlers will receive more emotional nourishment from a joyous and gentle holiday atmosphere than a constant barrage of corrections from stressed out parents.

 “A lot of people consider the holidays to be stressful,” says Flais.
 “Think of it as doing yourself a favor.
 You’re just eliminating another source of problems.”